Payments can make or break the customer experience

 Why flexibility matters more than ever

 The pace of change in retail is not slowing down.
 New sales channels appear, customer preferences shift, and payment methods evolve.
-For companies, the question becomes how to keep up without constantly rebuilding their setup.
+For businesses, the question becomes how to keep up without constantly rebuilding their setup.

 “A payment platform needs to support change,” says Melander.
 “Companies should be able to add payment methods or adjust flows without turning it into a major technical project every time.”